open-learning/git4ol/README.md

 > **note**
 >
 > This document won't cover the details of creating assertions.
-Actually, this whole section is sort of experimental as we're still researching this.
->
-> Asume we've correctly generated our assertion JSON by now and are ready to use it.
+Asume we've correctly generated our assertion JSON by now and are ready to use it.

+Before we can issue a certificate we have to have a local copy of the student's branch available.
+We can do this either by cloning the students repository and checking